Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data

-With the extensions of $f(Q,T) = -(Q+c Q^{1/2}+2\Lambda)/G_N$ we will consider the Universe as a dust matter universe so $w=0$ and $p=0$.
-This model fully reduces to $\Lambda CDM$ as a sub-case because it includes both dark matter and a cosmological constant. \\
+In the extensions of $f(Q,T) = -(Q+c Q^{1/2}+2\Lambda)/G_N$, we considered a universe composed by dust matter, and therefore $w$ and $p$ are 0.
+This model replicates $\Lambda$CDM more accurately as a sub-model because it considers both dark matter and a cosmological constant. \\

-On the other hand, with extensions of $f(Q,T) = -(Q + c Q^{1/2})/G_N$ we will take dark energy like EoS to reproduce the accelerated expansion at late times.
+On the other hand, with extensions of $f(Q,T) = -(Q + c Q^{1/2})/G_N$ we took the stated form of the EoS to reproduce the accelerated expansion at late-times.